DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ![Do you have any visual impairment, or know someone with a visual impairment?](../images/surveyq1.png)

 At the time of the survey the bug regarding file extensions in uppercase and .png files had not yet been fixed.
 Even with this bug present, 80% reported no issue when uploading an image.
 One of the participants who encountered this issue stated that they had been using an android device at the time of testing.
 Regarding the speed of the system, 100% reported that image processing took no more than 5 seconds before being redirected to the results page.
-66.67% of these responses stated that image processing and redirection took only a few second.
+66.67% of these responses stated that image processing and redirection took only a few seconds.

 93.33% of participants reported that successful object detection had occurred.
 When asked if the sounds played matched their expectation of what the object actually sounds like, 73.33%  of the group said yes.
 One participant commented that they expected a "woof" noise for a dog as opposed to a panting noise.
 Another participant specified that they had uploaded an image of multiple children playing and that the "the sound of human doesn't fit the sound of children".